-Professors Boyles, Cairns and Savage Associate Professors Slattery and Vocino Assistant Professors Adams and Rankin
+Professors Boyles and Cairns Associate Professors Adams, Slattery and Vocino Assistant Professors Adams and Rankin products of inertia.

 480. The Aging Process (5).

 An overview of the sociological approaches to the aging process.
 Examination of the special problems of the aged in American society: sociological, psychological and physiological aspects.
 (This course may be taught concurrently with GER 680)